dje-dev/Ceres/README.md

 branch prediction, and maximizing instruction-level parallelism.

-* The neural network evaluator framework is extensible with current implementations provided for random, CUDA using Leela Chess Zeronetworks, and an experimental NVIDIA Tensor RT backend accepting ONNX network files, facilitating experimentation with alternate network architectures or inference precisions (8 bit).
+* The neural network evaluator framework is extensible with current implementations provided for random, CUDA using Leela Chess Zero networks, and an experimental NVIDIA Tensor RT backend accepting ONNX network files, facilitating experimentation with alternate network architectures or inference precisions (8 bit).

 ## Configuration and Installation

-The setup [instructions](./markup/Setup.md) describe the sequence of steps currently needed to install and configure Ceres.
+The setup [instructions](./markup/instructions_1.md) describe the sequence of steps currently needed to install and configure Ceres.
 Although installation procedures have been simplified since since first release, the process is not yet "single-click" easy and does require several steps and careful attention.